 Updated: 27 July 2020

 Visiting the USA, you’ll first notice differences as soon as your plane lands.
 Why did the airport weigh your baggage in pounds?
 Waiting for a taxi outside, you’ll also notice the speed limit signs in MPH (Miles Per Hour).
-What’s all that about?
-The U.S. is one of the few countries globally which still uses the Imperial system of measurement, where things are measured in feet, inches, pounds, ounces, etc. Most countries use the Metric system, which uses the measuring units such as meters and grams and adds prefixes like kilo-, milli- and centi- to count orders of magnitude.
+What system of measurement does the U.S. even use?
+The answer: the U.S. is one of the few countries globally which still uses the imperial system of measurement, where things are measured in feet, inches, pounds, ounces, etc. Most countries use the Metric system, which uses the measuring units such as meters and grams and adds prefixes like kilo-, milli- and centi- to count orders of magnitude.

 Why Imperial and Not Metric?